CNC milling machine

 For this machine you'll always need to make an appointment.
 Take into account that this machine is not available on a daily basis and cannot be used for all projects.
 This will always be decided by the FabLab manager.

-We would appreciate it if you would take into account the following guide lines:
+Please, take into account following guide lines: